Stranger6667/pyanyapi/README.rst

 Usage
 -----

-Library provides an ability to create API over various content.
+The library provides an ability to create API over various content.
 Currently there are bundled tools to work with HTML, XML, CSV, JSON and YAML.
 Initially it was created to work with ``requests`` library.

 Basic setup
 ~~~~~~~~~~~

-Basic parsers can be declared in following way:
+Basic parsers can be declared in the following way:

 .. code:: python